postcss/postcss-mixins/README.md

 }
 ```

-There is no `if` or `for` statements, instead of Sass.
+Unlike Sass, PostCSS has no `if` or `for` statements.
 If you need some
 complicated logic, you should use function mixin.

 [postcss-nested]:      https://github.com/postcss/postcss-nested